If you have been offered a compromise agreement (now known as a settlement agreement) or you expect to be offered one

 What does it cost?

 In the vast majority of cases, your employer will cover all our charges for advising on the settlement agreement.
 This means you pay us nothing.
 No extra costs are incurred without your prior approval.

 How quickly can we deal with it?

 This advice can be over the telephone, or in a ‘face to face’ meeting at our offices, or at a location in or around Reading, whichever is most convenient for you.

 We have successfully secured significant increases in pay-outs for numerous clients on the sums originally offered in their settlement agreements.
 See our Testimonials page for examples of satisfied clients.

-All of our solicitors can assist with advising you on the terms of your settlement agreement.
+All of our employment experts can assist with advising you on the terms of your settlement agreement.